-We can also accept donations, including recurring donations, through PayPal.
+We can accept recurring donations through PayPal.

 If You Need Help With Bond

-June 14, 2016: We are not currently accepting requests for help paying bond.
+June 14, 2016: We are not currently accepting unsolicited requests for help paying bond.
 Since December 2015, CCBF has posted more than $160,000 in bond to free 33 people incarcerated in Cook County Jail or on electronic monitoring.
 During the summer, we will be focusing on fundraising to replenish the revolving bond fund and increasing our organizational capacity.
 We greatly appreciate your donations.
 Thank you for your support!